Qin-Group/group-wiki/tools/programming.md

 # LaTex
-You use SJTU latex server without installing the latex package locally, though you'll have to connect to the internet to use it.
+You can use SJTU latex server without installing the latex package locally, though you'll have to connect to the internet to use it.
 To login, use your STJU credentials.

 # Git and GitHub